dimiarbre/MFDL/README.md

     ```

 ## Usage
 By default, all workload matrices are cached in the `cache/` directory to save computation time.
 Pre-computed matrices are included with this submission.
+This allows to skip expensive steps, especially for housing and large graphs.
-To regenerate workloads from scratch, delete the `cache/` directory and rerun the experiments.
+To regenerate all workloads from scratch, delete the `cache/` directory and rerun the experiments.
+Be warned this may take time and can be expensive in terms of memory.

 ### 1. Accounting Experiments